The Angry Brigade: History

-Aftermath
+Trial

 Jake Prescott, whose origins were in the mining community of Dunfermline, was arrested and tried in 1971.
 Melford Stevenson sentenced him to 15 years imprisonment (later reduced to 10), mostly spent in Category A high security prisons.
-Later he said he realised then that he "was the one who was angry and the people [he] met were more like the Slightly Cross Brigade".
-The other members of the group from North-East London, the "Stoke Newington Eight", were prosecuted for carrying out bombings as the Angry Brigade in one of the longest criminal trials of English history (it lasted from 30 May to 6 December 1972).
-As a result of the trial, John Barker, Jim Greenfield, Hilary Creek and Anna Mendelssohn received prison sentences of 10 years.
-A number of other defendants were found not guilty, including Stuart Christie, who had previously been imprisoned in Spain for carrying explosives with the intent to assassinate the caudillo Francisco Franco, and Angela Mason who became a director of the LGBT rights group Stonewall and was awarded an OBE for services to homosexual rights.
+Later, Prescott said he realised then that he "was the one who was angry and the people [he] met were more like the Slightly Cross Brigade".
+The other members of the group from north-east London, the "Stoke Newington Eight", were prosecuted for carrying out bombings as the Angry Brigade in one of the longest criminal trials of English history (it lasted from 30 May to 6 December 1972).
+At the conclusion of the trial, John Barker, Jim Greenfield, Hilary Creek and Anna Mendelssohn received prison sentences of 10 years.
+A number of other defendants were found not guilty, including Stuart Christie, who had previously been imprisoned in Spain for carrying explosives with the intent to assassinate the Spanish dictator General Franco, and Angela Mason who became a director of the LGBT rights group Stonewall and was awarded an OBE for services to homosexual rights.

 In February 2002, Prescott apologised for his role in bombing Robert Carr's house and called on other members of the Angry Brigade to also come forward.

+Popular culture

 On 3 February 2002, The Guardian reported a history of the Angry Brigade and an update on what its former members were doing then.

-On 9 August 2002, BBC Radio 4 aired Graham White’s historical drama, The Trial of the Angry Brigade.
+On 9 August 2002, BBC Radio 4 aired Graham White's historical drama, The Trial of the Angry Brigade.
 Produced by Peter Kavanagh, this was a reconstruction of the trial combined with other background information.
 The cast included Kenneth Cranham, Juliet Stevenson, Tom Hiddleston and Mark Strong.

-In 2009, family care activist and novelist Erin Pizzey was successful in a libel case against Macmillan Publishers after Andrew Marr's History of Modern Britain had falsely linked her to the Angry Brigade.
+In 2009, family care activist and novelist Erin Pizzey won a libel case against Macmillan Publishers after Andrew Marr's History of Modern Britain had falsely linked her to the Angry Brigade.
 The publisher also recalled and destroyed the offending version of the book, and republished it with the error removed.
 The link to the Angry Brigade was made in 2001, in an interview with The Guardian, in which the article states that she was "thrown out" of the feminist movement after threatening to inform police about a planned bombing by the Angry Brigade of the clothes shop Biba.
-"I said that if you go on with this – they were discussing bombing Biba [the legendary department store in Kensington] – I'm going to call the police in, because I really don't believe in this."
+"I said that if you go on with this – they were discussing bombing Biba [the legendary department store in Kensington] – I'm going to call the police in, because I really don't believe in this".

 The group and trial feature in Jake Arnott's 2006 novel Johnny Come Home.
 Hari Kunzru's 2007 novel My Revolutions is inspired by the Angry Brigade.
 The Angry Brigade is a 2014 play by James Graham.